 This overview covers all the statutory areas as detailed in the DFE document, ‘Keeping Children Safe in Education‘ (updated September 2023) – including the Prevent Strategy, FGM and Child Sexual Exploitation.

 Mrs Sue Knight is our Designated Safeguarding Lead (DSL) having received all of the required training.
 She also attends regular training to keep up to date with any issues relating to child protection and safeguarding.
 Additional weekly updates are received from Andrew Hall, a specialist safeguarding consultant and the NSPCC; these are then disseminated to relevant members of staff.
 Any training updates that staff may require will be delivered by the DSL.
-Crawley Ridge has incredibly tight procedures, which have been audited and approved by external providers, ensuring that our children and staff are safe.
+Crawley Ridge has incredibly tight procedures, which have been audited and approved by external providers; ensuring that our children and staff are safe.
 We work with an array of agencies including Children’s Services, Family support, the School Nurse and the Police.
-Mrs Culligan, Miss Jolliffe and Mrs Southall are the Deputy DSL and support Mrs Knight in the leadership and management of Safeguarding.
+Mrs Culligan, Miss Smart and Mrs Southall are the Deputy DSLs and support Mrs Knight in the leadership and management of Safeguarding.
 The named Safeguarding Governor is Abi Summers.

 TAMAT SAFEGUARDING STATEMENT

 We define safeguarding and promoting the welfare of children as:

 - protecting children from maltreatment

 - preventing impairment of children’s health or development

 - ensuring that children grow up in circumstances consistent with the provision of safe and effective care